 Iowa Farm Bureau wants the state legislature to remove the costs of Iowa’s mental health system from the backs of property taxpayers.

-state should be paying for mental health services.
+Farm Bureau president Craig Hill says the state should be paying for mental health services.

-fall on the back of property taxpayers, and we’d like to see the state pick up
+“We believe in sustainable funding—the equitable funding—of mental health services, of course,” Hill says.
+“But it shouldn’t fall on the back of property taxpayers, and we’d like to see the state pick up those costs.”

-people services.
-Hill says that would help address the growing disparity in
+Hill says property taxes should pay for property services, while people taxes—sales and income taxes—should pay for people services.
+Hill says that would help address the growing disparity in property taxes across Iowa.

 The mental health funding issue is one of Iowa Farm Bureau’s top legislative priorities in 2020.
 The Iowa legislature began its 2020 session on Monday.